usegalaxy-eu/branding/README.md

 ## Galaxy Europe

-- Use this anywhere we're really talking about the European Galaxy project as a collective, e.g. posters next to your ELIXIR/de.NBI logos.
+- Use this anywhere you refer to the European Galaxy project/community.
 - Do not use this when referring to specific sub-teams of the Galaxy Project Europe.

 Light Background                           | Dark Background